Beyond Discovery

 Chan, L., Garriga-Alonso, A., Goldowsky-Dill, N., et al.

-The core idea: an interpretability hypothesis specifies which activations should be interchangeable without affecting behavior.
-Causal scrubbing tests this by systematically resampling activations according to the hypothesis and checking whether behavior is preserved.
+An interpretability hypothesis specifies which activations should be interchangeable without affecting behavior.
+Causal scrubbing tests that claim by resampling activations according to the hypothesis and checking whether behavior is preserved.

 The procedure has three steps:

-- Check behavior preservation -- if the model's output is preserved despite resampling, the hypothesis is consistent with the model's computation
+3. Check behavior preservation, if the model's output is preserved despite resampling, the hypothesis is consistent with the model's computation

 For example, to test whether Name Mover Head 9.9 "copies whatever name it attends to, regardless of sentence structure," take two IOI sentences that differ in structure but have the same name attended by Head 9.9.
 Swap its activation between the sentences.
 If the output is preserved, the hypothesis about the head's function is consistent.